 28. Online Travel Magazine Publisher

-Wouldn’t it be awesome to talk (and write) about Walt Disney World all day long?
-That’s how Carl Trent, the “Disney Dad” at dadsguidetowdw.com, describes his job as an online entrepreneur.
+That’s how Carl Trent, the “Disney Dad” at dadsguidetowdw.com, describes his job as an online entrepreneur in retirement.

 What started as the wish to help people make the most of their visit to Walt Disney World (and earn some retirement income at the same time), developed into a popular travel online magazine with a huge subscriber base.

 29. Craft Printables Creator